BenWilson-Mozilla/forum/IPR-Policy.md

 c.
 The Contribution, if incorporated into a Final Guideline or Final Maintenance Guideline will not subject the Final Guideline or Final Maintenance Guideline or implementations of the Final Guideline or Final Maintenance Guideline, in whole or in part, to licensing obligations, restrictions or requirements which are inconsistent with those set forth in this Intellectual Property Rights Policy.

-# 7. Exception Handling
+# 7. Patent Advisory Groups

 ## 7.1.
-PAG Formation
+Circumstances for PAG Formation

-In the event a patent has been disclosed that may contain an Essential Claim, but such Essential Claim is not available under a CAB Forum RF License, a Patent Advisory Group (PAG) will be launched to resolve the conflict.
+In the event a patent has been disclosed that may contain an Essential Claim, but such Essential Claim is not available under a CAB Forum RF License, a Patent Advisory Group (PAG) will be launched by the Working Group Chair to resolve the conflict.
 The PAG is an ad-hoc group constituted specifically in relation to the Final Guideline or Final Maintenance Guideline containing the conflict.
-A PAG may also be formed without such a disclosure if a PAG could help avoid anticipated patent problems.
+The Working Group Chair may also initiate the formation of a PAG without such a disclosure if the Working Group Chair believes a PAG could help avoid anticipated patent problems.
+The timing for the inital meeting of the PAG is at the discretion of the Working Group Chair.
+In some cases, convening a PAG before a specific patent disclosure is made may be useful.
+In other cases, it may be that the PAG can better resolve the licensing problems when the specification is at the Review Period level.
+A PAG may also be convened in the event Essential Claims are discovered after a Guideline is issued.

 ## 7.2.
-PAG Formation After a Guideline Is Adopted
+PAG Participation

-A PAG may also be convened in the event Essential Claims are discovered after a Guideline is issued.
-In this case the PAG will be open to any interested Member, though the PAG may choose to meet without the holder of the Essential Claims in question.
+The Working Group Chair shall announce the formation of a PAG on the Working Group's public mailing list and request that interested Working Group members indicate their intended participation.
+A PAG will be open to any interested Working Group member, although the PAG may exclude the holder of the Essential Claim(s) in question.

 ## 7.3.
 PAG Procedures

 ### 7.3.1.
-PAG Formation Timing
+Election of PAG Officers

-The PAG will be convened by a Chair who shall be elected by the PAG and who must not be affiliated with the company owning the Essential Claim that is the subject of the PAG.
-The timing for convening the PAG is at the discretion of the Chair.
-In some cases, convening a PAG before a specific patent disclosure is made may be useful.
-In other cases, it may be that the PAG can better resolve the licensing problems when the specification is at the Review Period level.
+At an initial meeting of the PAG, members shall elect officers (Chair/s, Vice-Chair/s, etc.), who must not be affiliated with the company owning the Essential Claim that is the subject of the PAG.

 ### 7.3.2.
+PAG Meetings and Communications

+The PAG may hold periodic teleconferences or face-to-face meetings and communicate through email or other electronic means.

+### 7.3.3.
 Possible PAG Conclusions

 After appropriate consultation, the PAG may conclude: